 What we liked

-Deep lounge comfort that works for long movies
+- Deep lounge comfort that still works for long movie sessions

-Stable feel under bigger bodies and edge sitting
+- A stable feel under bigger bodies and along the front edge

 Who it is best for

-People who like a relaxed, casual cushion look
+- People who like a relaxed, casual cushion profile

 Where it falls short